Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 }
 ```

-You can also avoid using the test_cases property in the JSON file and instead place the TestCaseId's directly in the test suite's code.
+You can also avoid setting test case IDs through the JSON file and instead place the TestCaseId's directly in the test suite's code.
 These 2 methods can be used together as well, but the TestCaseId set as a property will take priority over the ID set in the JSON file.
+This does not entirely remove the need for the JSON file, and it must still contain the credentials as well as a "default" test case ID.
 An example of this usage:

 ```C#
 using NUnit.Framework;